orchest/orchest/orchest/jupyter-server/README.md

 os.kill(proc.pid, signal.SIGTERM)
 ```

-When starting the Jupyter server process the following settings are used
+When starting the Jupyter server process the following (hard-coded) settings are used
-* `--ip=0.0.0.0`
-* `--port=8888`
+* `--ip=0.0.0.0`: Allow other containers to access the Jupyter server.
+* `--port=8888`: The port at which the Jupyter server can be reached inside the container (note that
+    this port is published using docker).
-* `--notebook-dir=/notebooks` The directory with files is always mounted at this path inside the container.
+* `--notebook-dir=/notebooks`: The path were the directory with files is mounted.

-* `--gateway-url` is given via the API as it depends on the IP address of the running docker container that runs the gateway.
+Additionally, `--gateway-url` is given via the API as it depends on the IP address of the running docker
-And the Flask API is running on port 80.
+container that runs the gateway.

+## TODO
+- [ ] Since this will be running inside a docker container we need a good stacktrace.